ReVanced/revanced-patches/README.md

 ## ❓ About

-Patches are small modifications to Android apps that allow you to change the behavior of or add new features, block ads, customize the appearance, and much more.
+Patches are small modifications to Android applications that enable you to customize app behavior, add new features, block advertisements, personalize the appearance, and much more.
+Each patch is designed to enhance your app experience while maintaining compatibility and stability.

 ## 💪 Features

 Some of the features the patches provide are:

-* 🚫 **Block ads**: Say goodbye to ads
+* 🚫 **Block ads**: Eliminate intrusive advertisements for a cleaner, distraction-free experience
-* ⭐ **Customize your app**: Personalize the appearance of apps with various layouts and themes
+* ⭐ **Customize your app**: Personalize the appearance with custom layouts, themes, and color schemes
-* 🪄 **Add new features**: Extend the functionality of apps with lots of new features
+* 🪄 **Add new features**: Extend app functionality with additional features and capabilities
-* ⚙️ **Miscellaneous and general purpose**: Rename packages, enable debugging, disable screen capture restrictions, export activities, etc.
+* ⚙️ **Miscellaneous and general purpose**: Advanced options including package renaming, debugging tools, screen capture control, activity exports, and more
 * ✨ **And much more!**

 For a complete list of all available patches, visit [revanced.app/patches](https://revanced.app/patches).

 ## 🚀 How to get started

-You can use [ReVanced CLI](https://github.com/ReVanced/revanced-cli) or [ReVanced Manager](https://github.com/ReVanced/revanced-manager) to use ReVanced Patches.
+To apply ReVanced Patches to your applications, you can use either:

+* **[ReVanced Manager](https://github.com/ReVanced/revanced-manager)** - User-friendly Android application for patching apps directly on your device
+* **[ReVanced CLI](https://github.com/ReVanced/revanced-cli)** - Command-line tool for advanced users and automation

 ## 📚 Everything else